tobykurien/GymTimer/README.md

 - Once buzzer sounds, press button to silence it.
 - Complete next set, then press button to enter rest period.
 - Once buzzer sounds, press button to silence it.
-- If this was the last set, then process repeats from start.
+- Keep going for the rest of the sets.
+If this was the last set, then process repeats from start.

 # Wiring